DFPS no longer uses FAST Pass forms. They have been replaced with the Fingerprinting Instruction Sheets here.

 If the household member is not your spouse and is stationed with the military outside of Texas, request both the name-based and fingerprint-based checks upon the person's return to your residence.

-After the CBCU has processed the background check they will send you a notification.
-A search is performed using the person's identifying information (name, date of birth, Social Security Number) or fingerprints to determine if the person has any criminal or Central Registry history.
-You must receive notification of the results for each type of check requested for the person before the background check is considered complete.
+After the CBCU processes the background check, the CBCU sends you a notification.
+The CBCU determines if the person has any criminal or Central Registry history by conducting a search using the person's identifying information (name, date of birth, Social Security Number) or fingerprints.
+You must receive notification of the results for each type of check required, and complete any action required for the person before the background check is considered complete.

-If the person “clears” DFPS requirements for any type of check, your operation will receive notification by email or letter.
+If the person “clears” HHSC requirements for any type of check, your operation receives notification by email or letter.
 A "cleared" status means no history was found for that person for that type of background check.
 A separate notification is sent for each specific type of background check that was requested for each person.
-Clearance notifications will list one of the following types of background checks at the beginning of the notification email or letter:
+The email subject line for clearance notifications includes the operation number, operation name, and one of the following types of background checks:

 - Background Check Results: DPS